Afsana-N/Afsana-N/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on projects (Data analyst)<br>👯 I’m looking to collaborate on more project<br>🤝 I’m looking for help with get more projects so that I can solve problems with building the interactive insights and dashboards<br>🌱 I’m currently learning python and Gava<br>💬 Ask me about dashboard creation <br>⚡ Fun fact - I am lazy but smart
+🔭 I’m currently working on projects (Data analyst)<br>👯 I’m looking to collaborate on more projects<br>🤝 I’m looking for help with get more projects so that I can solve problems with building the interactive insights and dashboards<br>🌱 I’m currently learning python,R and Gava<br>💬 Ask me about dashboard creation <br>⚡ Fun fact - I am lazy but smart

 ## 🌐 Socials: